mcode/medmorph-backend/README.md

 With default settings, the app will now be running at `http://localhost:3000`

+### Configuration Requirements

 Certain configuration properties MUST be set via enviornment variables.
 The easiest way to do this is to set them in an environment file, `.env`.
+A sample file is provided in this repo as `.env.dev` (you will need to rename/copy this into the `.env` file for it to work).

 | ENV | Required | Description |
 | --- | -------- | ----------- |